Rocky Mountain Spotted Fever (Blood)

 RMSF, Rocky Mountain spotted fever antibodies

 What is this test?

-A blood sample is taken about a week after symptoms appear and again two to four weeks later.
+A blood sample is taken about a week after symptoms appear and again 2 to 4 weeks

 Why do I need this test?

 You may need this test if your healthcare provider wants to confirm a diagnosis of